xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 My goal is to create a realistically configured FTP server that will become the initial point of compromise in our upcoming chained exploit demonstration.
 ## Building the Foothold

 To kick off and start our configuration journey today, we will begin by creating a Docker container with the required image for our lab.
-In my case, i will download the official Ubuntu image that can be found [here](https://hub.docker.com/_/ubuntu).
+In my case, I will download the official Ubuntu image that can be found [here](https://hub.docker.com/_/ubuntu).
 I'll pick the `latest` version at the time of writing this post.

 ```bash
 docker run ubuntu:latest